Code-Institute-Submissions/mp2-rps/README.md

 ## UX

 ### Purpose of Project
 The purpose of this project is to create a website in which a user can play a fun game of Rock, Paper, Scissors against a computer program.
-The user interface sbould provide a simple, easy to understand format in which to play said game.
-The user should be able to understand how to interact with the website with minimal isntructions however clear instructions should be provided and clear to understand in the event that the user needs some additional assistance.
+The user interface should provide a simple, easy to understand UI in which to play said game.
+The user should be able to understand how to interact with the website with minimal intruction.
 ___
 ### User Stories
 The user will:

-be able to interact with the user interface easily be able to follow the instructions if required be able to play the game see a live tally of woins/losses against the computer
+be able to interact with the user interface easily be able to play the game without the need for additional instructions see a live tally of wins/losses against the computer ahve the ability to refresh or exit the game at will
 ___
 ### Design Choices